wavefrontHQ/help/sources_intro.md

 * Sources that didn't emit metrics during the last 4 weeks are in **Obsolete** status.
 In the Metrics browser and Query Editor, obsolete sources are no longer shown in the autocomplete dropdown.

 On this page, you can:
-* **Hide** sources, including obsolete sources.
-In the Metrics browser, hidden sources are no longer shown in the autocomplete dropdown.
-In Query Editor, hidden sources can still be used when data values are present.
+* Hide sources, including obsolete sources.
+In the Metrics Browser, the hidden sources are no longer shown in the autocomplete dropdown.
+In Query Editor, the hidden sources can still be used when data values are present.
 * Include or exclude obsolete and hidden sources.
 * Search and, optionally, save and share your search by using the Search field above the sources table.
 * Filter sources by status, integrations, tag paths, tags, and saved searches.
 * Create a maintenance window for the alerts with a particular source.
-Click the vertical ellipsis for the target source and select **Add Maintenance Window**.
+Click the ellipsis for the target source and select **Add Maintenance Window**.

 [Wavefront Query Language](https://docs.wavefront.com/query_language_getting_started.html) supports filtering by sources and source tags.